PrincetonUniversity/DeepSpecDB/memmgr/README.txt

 This is a verified implementation of malloc and free.
-It is being developed using 32 bit compilation (see malloc_lemmas.WORD).

-See guide.txt for correspondences between notation in the paper and in the Coq development.
+There is an accompanying paper.
+See guide.txt for correspondences between the paper and in the Coq development.

+BUILD INSTRUCTIONS

+You need VST and Coq installed (see VST instructions).
+Optionally, to run clightgen you need CompCert (but this distribution includes pre-compiled clight files).
+We have used Coq 8.10, VST 2.5, and CompCert 3.4 among others.

+In this directory, create a file CONFIGURE with these two lines:
+VST_LOC=path_to_VST_installation
+COMPCERT=path_to_CompCert_installation_if_any

+To run the complete verification, in this directory, run: make verif_memmgr.vo

+Optionally, generate the clight files yourself: make clight make clight_R

+The verification has been done using 32 bit compilation (see malloc_lemmas.WORD), but the code also builds and runs in 64 bit.

+FILES

 mmap0.h - interface for externals (mmap, munmap) and the shim mmap0 mmap0.c - code for shim